Sample report— synthetic genetic data for demonstration only

 Canonical recovery stack.
 No pharmacological conflict.
 Frequently used together in tendon protocols.

-Selank's anxiolytic effect may mask early hypoglycemia warning signs.
+Selank's effect may mask early hypoglycemia warning signs.
 Monitor glucose carefully if combining.

 When you take it matters as much